AmerMathSoc/texml/README.md

 At this point, should be able to compile tests/hello.tex, but probably not much more.

+## Testing

 If you install the STIX Two fonts somewhere where fontconfig can find them, you might also be able to compile test/graphics.tex.
 (If you want to be able to use stix2.sty (or stix.sty), you'll need the Ubuntu fonts-stix package (I think).)

+If you get that far, try this:

+> cd tests
+> ./00regresh.sh

 ## Modules that have been neutered